You can’t just manage your way through change, you have to lead

 The brains of our ancestors evolved to notice change because change might mean one of three things: food, sex, or death.

-And when the whole world around us is changing, this means our change-focused brains can easily become overwhelmed.
+But when the whole world is changing around us, this makes it easy for our change-sensitive brains to become overwhelmed.

-One way to cope with this might seem to be to ignore some of the information coming at us.
-This is risky: when everything is changing, things that didn’t matter yesterday might easily become important tomorrow.
+One way to respond to this might be to ignore some of the information coming at us.
+But when so much is changing so fast this is risky: things that didn’t matter yesterday might easily become important tomorrow.

-The alternative is that we need to learn to make sense of more information, faster.
+So the better alternative is to learn to make sense of more information more quickly.

-What all this means is that if we want to use this time of change to become stronger, we have to address the bottleneck.
-We have to increase our own ability to process more information faster.
+What this means is that if we truly want to use this time of change to become stronger, then we have to address the bottleneck: we have to increase our own ability to process information.

 The good news is that our brains are still 30 times more powerful than the fastest supercomputers.
-Neuroscientists estimate that we are only conscious of about five percent of our cognitive activity.
-Which means that we can increase our capacity to process information if we learn to harness the power of the remaining 95 percent: the power of our unconscious or subconscious minds.
+Neuroscientists estimate that we are conscious of only about five percent of our cognitive activity.
+This means we can increase our capacity to process information if we learn to harness the power of the other 95 percent: the power of our unconscious minds.

-This is what top sportspeople do when they leap in an instant and stretch to put the ball exactly where they want it to go it is not their conscious, rational minds that are thinking through and telling them what to do, it is their unconscious intuition.
+That is what top sportspeople do when they leap in an instant and stretch to put the ball exactly where they want it to go — it’s not their conscious, thinking minds that work out what to do, it’s their unconscious intuition.

 Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.